-Some tips to make your move to Belgium run as smoothly as possible.
+Thinking of moving to Belgium?
+Here are some tips of things to do make your move run as smoothly as possible.

 Aside from chocolate, waffles and 500 different types of beer, Belgium is one of the highest-ranking countries in the world for quality of life, so it is unsurprising that a significant number of expats choose to relocate here.